jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.

 ### Done

+#### 2021-04-07 Done Content Reorganization

+- [x] Headings more uniform
+- [x] Encircle-Language-Spec tables of contents
+- [x] Encircle-Language-Spec-Plan tables of contents
+- [x] Overview might be given links.
+- [x] Renaming "In a Diagram" sections to just "Diagram"
+- [x] Renaming "System Objects" chapter to "System Interfaces"
+- [x] Increased Pointers heading levels for table of contents.

+#### 2021-04-07 Done Replacing "Concept" with "Aspect"

+- [x] Replacing "Concept" with "Aspect"
+    - [x] I have difficulty with this.
+    - [x] Only part of the occurrences seem replaceable.
+    - [x] "Concept" had such a nice ring to it.
+    - [x] Maybe some other way to be selective?
+    - [x] Certain files perhaps?
+    - [x] Encircle-Language-Spec
+        - [x] "Construct Drafts" README
+        - [x] "Aspects"
+        - [x] "Command as an Aspect Brainstorm Texts"
+        - [x] "Broader View Loose Ideas"
+        - [x] "Concepts as External Modules"
+        - [x] "Access Control Loose Ideas"
+        - [x] "Referrers Implementation"
+        - [x] "System Commands Implementation"
+        - [x] "Programming Language Programmed Within Itself"
+        - [x] "Input Output | Loose Ideas"
+        - [x] "Type Safety, Genericity, Explicit" (some occurrences)
+        - [x] "Diagram Expression Introduction" (some occurrences)
+        - [x] "System Interfaces | Loose Ideas" (some occurrences)
+        - [x] "Concepts as External Modules"
+        - [x] "Text Code" README
+        - [x] "Aspect Literals"
+        - [x] "Fundamental Principles | Loose Ideas"
+        - [x] Searching for "as a concept"
+        - [x] Searching for "Concept Literal"
+        - [x] Searching for "Concept Construct"
+        - [x] Searching for "Coding Concept" (some occurrences replaced)
+        - [x] Searching for "a aspect" / "a *aspect".
+        - [x] Searching for "external module"
+    - [x] Encircle-Language-Spec-Plan
+        - [x] Went through it file by file.
+        - [x] Searching for "as a concept"
+        - [x] Searching for "concept literal"
+        - [x] Searching for "concept construct"
+        - [x] Searching for "external module"
+        - [x] Searching for "coding concept"
+        - [x] Searching for "a aspect"

 #### 2021-04-05 Done Pretty URL's for Planning Docs